-- how your precinct was supported by community engagement to leverage local knowledge, evidence and information and how it has identified and leveraged opportunities to address challenges within your urban area - b. how you, your partners, and relevant stakeholders will work together to achieve the project based on the values of shared design, stewardship and accountability - c. the proposed governance arrangements of the partnership and how they will support and enhance engagement and collaboration - d. how First Nations groups will be involved to help shape the project and influence a stronger outcome that incorporates First Nations experiences, culture and design.
+a. how your precinct was supported by local knowledge, evidence and information and how it has identified and leveraged opportunities to address challenges within the region

+- how your partnership members and links with relevant stakeholders will work together to achieve the project based on the values of shared design, stewardship and accountability of planned outcomes - c. the governance arrangements of the partnership and how they will support, enhance or achieve community engagement and collaboration for the project - d. how First Nations groups will be involved to help shape the project and influence a stronger outcome that incorporates First Nations experiences, culture and design.